LithiumHou/SigXTalk/README.md

 ## Installation
 SigXTalk is based on R+Python.
 The preprocessing (filtering, normalization, scaling and dim-reduction) of datasets, CCC analysis, result visualization are processed with R, while the hypergraph construction and representative learning are processed with Python.
 Therefore, both the R and Python environments need to be correctly setup before using SigXTalk.
 In short, the de-novo installation of SigXTalk contains the following steps:
-- Install the dependencies of SigXTalk R package
+- Installation of the dependencies of SigXTalk R package
-- Install the SigXTalk R package
+- Installation of the SigXTalk R package
-- Create the Python environment for SigXTalk
+- Installation of the SigXTalk Python module
-- Install the SigXTalk Python module
+For users with experience on scRNA-seq data analysis using R (especially Seurat), the installation of the SigXTalk and other necessary dependencies could be finished in several minutes.
+However, the de-novo installation (starting from a vanilla R without any external libraries) of SigXTalk R package could be quite time-consuming as every dependency needs a series of Runtime libraries.
+It may take up to ~30 minutes to get everything done from the very beginning (especially for R within conda environments under Linux system).
-Usually, the installation of the SigXTalk and other necessary dependencies could be finished in several minutes.
+The installation of the SigXTalk Python module, from creating the conda environment, could be finished in ~5 minutes.

 ### Installation of the dependencies of SigXTalk R package